Do you have questions about the TASC Test Assessing Secondary Completion™? We’re here to answer them.

 • What do I need to know for after the TASC test?

 • What do I need to know for the TASC Science, Math, Social Studies, and Reading subtests?

 What makes the TASC test official?

-The TASC test program is a partnership between CTB/McGraw-Hill and each state that decides to use TASC test.
+The TASC test program is a partnership between Data Recognition Corporation and each state that decides to use TASC test.
 This can include the District of Columbia, the Canadian provinces and territories, the U.S. unincorporated territories (Guam, Puerto Rico, the US Virgin Islands, and American Samoa), the U.S. military and federal correctional institutions, and the Veteran’s Administration hospitals.
 Much like state acceptance of a high school’s accreditation, when a state adopts the TASC test as the test for high school equivalency it is considered the official test for that state.